 What's Not Covered: Critical Gaps

-**Flood damage:** Standard manufactured home policies don't cover flooding.
-If you're in a FEMA-designated flood zone, your lender will require a separate flood policy through the National Flood Insurance Program (NFIP).
-Average NFIP premium: $700–$2,000/year depending on flood zone and coverage amount.
+Flood damage is the most common gap.
+Standard manufactured home policies exclude flooding entirely.
+If your home sits inside a FEMA-designated flood zone, your lender will require a separate flood policy through the National Flood Insurance Program, with premiums typically running $700 to $2,000 a year depending on zone and coverage amount.

-**Business activities:** If you run a business from home, standard policies often exclude business property and liability.
-You'd need a business rider or separate commercial policy.
+If you run a business from home, watch the fine print.
+Standard policies often exclude business property and business-related liability, so a side hustle or home office with equipment may need a business rider or a separate commercial policy altogether.

 What Lenders Require